sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-04.md

 ## Validation Checklist

 - [ ] Depending on the user prompt the agent selection is dynamic.
-- [ ] All the agents  context of the previous messages in teh conversation.
+- [ ] All the agents have context of the previous messages in the conversation.
 - [ ] The agents are able to invoke the right plugin function to interact with **BankingService**.
 - [ ] Vector search works as expected.

 ## Common Issues and Solutions